You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 Estate plans can benefit spouses, partners, future guardians, other relatives, and most importantly our minor children or those with special needs – the people who are most vulnerable in these circumstances.

-How to begin creating an estate plan?
+Steps to begin estate planning

 1. Have a conversation with your partner/relevant family members, or answer the question for yourself, “What would happen to our family if…”